New York Lawyer for High Risk of Asbestos Exposure – Aircraft Mechanics

 The strength and heat resistance made asbestos unique for insulation and as a fire retardant.
-It can still be found in areas where manufacturers need heat resistance, including automobile clutches and brakes and in aircraft.
-Unfortunately, mechanics can also bring asbestos fibers home on their clothing exposing their family to the risks of asbestos-related diseases.
+It can still be found in areas where manufacturers need heat resistance, including automobile clutches, brakes, and aircraft.
+Unfortunately, mechanics can also bring asbestos fibers home on their clothing, exposing their families to the risks of asbestos-related diseases.

-Aircraft mechanics are exposed to asbestos during repairs, especially to the brake system.
-Prior to 1970, aircraft brakes were all manufactured with asbestos.
+Aircraft mechanics are exposed to asbestos during repairs, especially the brake system.
+Before 1970, aircraft brakes were all manufactured with asbestos.
 The Federal Aviation Administration issued guidance guidelines to help protect workers.

-Additionally, veterans from nearly every branch of the military who served until the mid-1970s have a higher risk of developing asbestos-related diseases since many occupations expose them to the toxic substance.
+Additionally, veterans from nearly every military branch who served until the mid-1970s have a higher risk of developing asbestos-related diseases since many occupations expose them to toxic substances.
 Top of the list are aircraft mechanics employed by the Army and Air Force.

 If you or someone you love has developed asbestos-related disease and worked as an aircraft mechanic, you may be entitled to compensation.
 The attorneys at Hach & Rose, LLP are experienced in handling asbestos-related claims for their clients.
-They have over 100 years combined experience and have won over $500 million in verdicts and settlements.
+They have over 100 years of combined experience and have won over a billion dollars in verdicts and settlements.

 Asbestos fibers are harmful when they’re released into the air.
 They break down into tiny particles that you inhale.
 They collect in the lungs where they cause scarring and inflammation.
 Asbestos is a carcinogen, which is a cancer-causing substance.
-Exposure can result in the development of:
+Exposure can result in the development of the following:

 - Lung cancer